Harikiranvuyyuru/CCP-DE/Kite/README.md

 ### Kite properties

+`kite.writer.cache-size` :
-`kite.writer.cache-size` : controls the number of files kept open by an HDFS or Hive dataset writer.
+> Controls the number of files kept open by an HDFS or Hive dataset writer.
-The default cache size is 10.
+> The default cache size is 10.

 ```shell
     kite-dataset create users --schema user.avsc --set kite.writer.cache-size=20